rguest20/MASProject/README.md

 - cultural drift and subculture formation

 This system is intended not just as a simulation, but as a **research platform**.

 ---

+## 8. Code Structure

+The runtime uses small parent classes that compose focused mixins rather than single monolithic modules:

+- `evolution/coordinator.py` composes generation, evolution, semantic, task, and language responsibilities.
+- `evolution/community_conversation.py` composes transcript handling,
+  conversation memory, and response composition.
+- `agents/cognition/task_system_v2.py` composes dispatch, numeric, signal,
+  dialogue, and conceptual task solvers.
+- The semantic system is separated into vector/flavour, association graph, and family/identity responsibilities.

+This makes experiments easier to isolate and reduces the risk that a change in one learning loop silently alters another.

+---